 Practical checklist (GEO-ready) ➥

-- Short TL;DR summary near the top (present).
+- TL;DR near the top (1–3 sentences).

-- H2 headings matching user queries (present).
+- H2 headings that map to likely user queries.

-- JSON-LD Article schema included (present/added example).
+- JSON-LD Article schema present and accurate.

-- Internal linking to topical cluster pages (recommended).
+- Internal links to related cluster pages.

-- Fast, mobile-friendly pages and valid HTML (technical SEO) (recommended).
+- Fast, mobile-friendly HTML and valid markup.